- This event has passed.

-How Stereotypes and tensions about race still pervade much of American society.
+How Stereotypes and tensions about race still permeate much of American society.

 Having successfully attended this workshop, the attendees will be able to:

 Identify and treat the invisible wounds of racially-based trauma and oppression.

 Examine the range of situations in which racism and racially based micro-aggressions emerge as a therapeutic issue and how to address them in therapy and supervision effectively:

-Identify racially-based Self of the therapist and implicit bias issues that may impede one’s clinical effectiveness, especially in cross-racial therapy.
+Identify the racially-based Self of the therapist and implicit bias issues that may impede one’s clinical effectiveness, especially in cross-racial therapy.

 Intended to teach community awareness related to race, cultural humility, diversity, inclusion, and sensitivity.

-The workshop will create a beloved community for supporting and sustaining those who are actively and passionately committed to social justice work.
-Participants will be encouraged to explore their respective racial selves and examine how their racial socialization, biases, blind spots, and triggers may impede their ability to participate in meaningful race-centered interactions fully.
+The workshop will create a beloved community for supporting and sustaining those actively and passionately committed to social justice work.
+Participants will be encouraged to explore their respective racial selves and examine how their racial socialization, biases, blind spots, and triggers may impede their ability to fully participate in meaningful race-centered interactions.

-This experiential training is designed to allow participants to learn by doing and to develop a heightened sense of racial awareness and sensitivity and the skills necessary for participating in challenging conversations about race.
+This experiential training is designed to allow participants to learn by doing and develop a heightened sense of racial awareness and sensitivity and the skills necessary for participating in challenging conversations about race.

 Having successfully attended this workshop, the attendees will be able to:

 Learn the four crucial developmental stages for effective racial conversations: Preparation, Encounter, Engagement, and Execution.

-Explore the distinctive Tasks of Privileged and the Tasks of the Subjugated in resolving race-related issues within relationships, communities, and institutions.
+Explore the distinctive Tasks of the Privileged and the Tasks of the Subjugated in resolving race-related issues within relationships, communities, and institutions.

 Use the VCR approach as an effective tool for engaging in and navigating difficult conversations about race.

-**Attending both days is highly recommended with the intent to attend days 3 & 4 at a later date to get the full experience.
+**Attending both days is highly recommended with the intent to attend days 3 & 4 later to get the full experience.